avkl/twinning/README.md

 For an extensive documentation of the above functions and their parameters, refer to the respective function docstring within python, or the pdoc generated documentation [here](https://htmlpreview.github.io/?https://github.com/avkl/twinning/blob/main/html/twinning/twinning.html).
 For further information on the twinning algorithm and its applications, see Vakayil and Joseph (2022).

 ## References
 Vakayil, A., & Joseph, V. R. (2022).
 Data Twinning.
-Statistical Analysis and Data Mining: The ASA Data Science Journal, to appear. arXiv preprint arXiv:2110.02927.
+Statistical Analysis and Data Mining: The ASA Data Science Journal. https://doi.org/10.1002/sam.11574

 Joseph, V. R., & Vakayil, A. (2021).
 SPlit: An Optimal Method for Data Splitting.
 Technometrics, 1-11. doi:10.1080/00401706.2021.1921037.

 Mak, S. & Joseph, V. R. (2018).
 Support Points.
 Annals of Statistics, 46, 2562-2592.

 Székely, G. J., & Rizzo, M. L. (2013).
 Energy statistics: A class of statistics based on distances.
 Journal of statistical planning and inference, 143(8), 1249-1272.